apendley/magtag-iss-tracker/README.md

 # magtag-iss-tracker
 An International Space Station tracker for the [Adafruit MagTag](https://www.adafruit.com/product/4800) written in CircuitPython 9.
 Tracks the location of the ISS in relation to the Earth, and provides information about each location.

+NOTE: The current code will not work on the new 2025 Magtag.
+It needs to be updated to use CircuitPython 10, as well as the new display driver.
+I hope to get around to it soon, but if you beat me to it, feel free to open a pull request!

 ![MagTag running ISS Tracker firmware](https://github.com/apendley/magtag-iss-tracker/blob/main/hero.jpeg)

 Inspired by and based on [Simon Prickett's Badger ISS Tracker](https://github.com/simonprickett/iss-tracker) project, including use of ideas, code, and assets.